 4. Beauty

-Beauty is one of the most delightful Canadian sayings used to express admiration and enthusiasm for someone or something that is truly outstanding or praiseworthy.
+Beauty is one of the most delightful Canadian expressions used to admire and show enthusiasm for someone or something truly outstanding or praiseworthy.
 It's the equivalent of saying ‘awesome’ or ‘fantastic’ in other parts of the world but with a uniquely Canadian flair.
+You can think of it as one of the stereotypical Canadian phrases because its root is uncertain!

 Phrase: The sunset is such a beauty!